fastapi/fastapi/docs/tutorial/templates.md

 ## More details

-For more details, including how to test templates, check <a href="https://www.starlette.io/templates/" target="_blank">Starlette's docs on templates</a>.
+For more details, including how to test templates, check <a href="https://www.starlette.io/templates/" class="external-link" target="_blank">Starlette's docs on templates</a>.